Spope/Bookmarks/README.md

 	grunt compile

-It will concatenate the files and compress them into **client/public/build/js**.
+This will concatenate the .js files and compress them into **client/public/build/js**.
+It also cache the AngularsJS tempaltes into a templates.js file.
+This tempaltes.js file will only be used on producton.

 This can be automaticaly done using git hooks.
 Example on pre-commit :

     #!/bin/sh
     cd ~/public_html/bookmarks/server/